Commercial real estate is gaining momentum and is witnessing healthy demand, especially in the office space segment.

 This made many companies shift their corporate offices from swanky localities in South Delhi and Connaught Place to Gurugram for Grade-A office spaces that offer good connectivity to the international airport as well as other business districts, and at affordable rents.

 This has been a trend since the 2008 global financial crisis.
-The city has become a favorite with the corporate as the corporate expands owing to the expansion the city.
+The city has become a favorite with the corporation as the corporation expands owing to the expansion the city.

-The question now arises by the best commercial developers in India is whether continuous and stable demand in the commercial real estate sector can have a positive bearing on demand in residential real estate.
+The question now arises by the best commercial builders is whether continuous and stable demand in the commercial real estate sector can have a positive bearing on demand in residential real estate.

 Though since 2013-14, there was a free fall in the residential segment, things have started settling down since the beginning of 2018, as per experts from the industry.
 They, further state that the buyers’ confidence is still very low in the residential segment because of various issues and it will take at least two years to get back that confidence before any substantial demand is expected.